-Your Guide to Civicistrict treetrail
+Your Guide to Civiclistrict treetrail

 The Civic District Tree Trail takes you through Singapore's historic Civic District.
-As you marvel at the beautifully conserved buildings along the 3.5 km-long trail, you will come across many majestic and interesting trees, some of which have stood tall for several generations and witnessed the transformation and progress of Singapore through the years.

-The trail starts from under the lush canopy of lofty Rain Trees in front of the Istana, and then it leads you on to explore the Bodhi Tree that was conserved during the development of the Singapore Management University.
+As you marvel at the beautifully conserved buildings along the 3 km-long trail, you will come across many majestic and interesting trees, some of which have stood tall for several generations and witnessed the transformation and progress of Singapore through the years.
+The trail starts from under the lush canopy of majestic Rain Trees in front of the Istana, and then leads you on to explore trees such as the Angsana that was retained during the development of the School of the Arts.
 You can also admire the aerial root system of an Indian Rubber tree in front of the National Museum of Singapore and the beautiful Saga trees within the compound of St Andrew's Cathedral.

 You will enter into a green tunnel along Connaught Drive, where some trees are more than 130 years old!
 While at Esplanade Park, learn about the significance of the area planted with five Angsana trees.
-The trail then leads you to a beautiful Tamarind tree at the Waterboat House Garden before ending your journey under a grove of Singapore White Frangipanis at Raffles Landing Site.

-Tips for a safe and enjoyable trip

-- Dress comfortably and wear suitable footwear. - Wear a hat, put on sunglasses and apply sunscreen to shield yourself from the sun. - Drink ample fluids to stay hydrated. - Take care when crossing roads and watch out for oncoming traffic.
+The trail then leads you to a beautiful Tamarind tree at the Waterboat House Garden before ending under a grove of Singapore White Frangipanis at Raffles Landing Site.
+Tips for a safe and enjoyable trip - Dress comfortably and wear suitable footwear. - Wear a hat, put on sunglasses and apply sunscreen to shield yourself from the sun. - Drink ample fluids to stay hydrated. - Take care when crossing roads and watch out for oncoming traffic.